 Check out the first Count Chocula/Franken Berry commercial below:

-This Kellogg’s cereal was introduced in the United States in 2012.
+This Kellogg’s cereal brand was introduced in the United States in 2012.
 However, it came out much earlier in the United Kingdom in 2010 with six flavors.

 Lucky Charms Chocolate